Part of the “Before You Buy” Series

 The K5 Pro is the one.

-I say that with over 3 years of experience using it and over 60 Amps & DACS demoed at the time of this writing + many folks have come back to me saying the same – that it too is their daily driver and they couldn’t imagine life without it.
+I say that with years of experience dating back to 2017 and trying over 65 Amps & DACS at the time of this writing + many folks have come back to me saying the same; that it too is their daily driver and they couldn’t imagine life without it.

-So.. are you ready for the next video in the Before You Buy series, click below and let’s dive in!
+So.. are you ready for the next article in the Before You Buy series, click below, and let’s dive in!

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this FiiO K5 Pro Amp/DAC Review & Setup, and came away with some valuable insight.